Chart Color Schemes

 Infrastructure

-Highvale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Highvale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of zero projects likely to impact this area.
-Key projects include Moreton Bay Regional Council Planning Scheme, Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1, Brisbane Northern Suburbs Corridor Capacity, and Building Future Hospitals Program.
-The following list details those most relevant.
+No factor impacts an area's performance more than changes to local infrastructure.
+AreaSearch has identified zero projects that could affect this region.
+Key initiatives include Moreton Bay Regional Council Planning Scheme, Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1, Brisbane Northern Suburbs Corridor Capacity, and Building Future Hospitals Program, with the most relevant listed below.

 Professional plan users can use the search below to filter and access additional projects.